 FULL-TIME STAFF

-Bert Harris, Ph.D. – Executive Director
+Bert Harris, Ph.D. – Co-Director

 Bert has a long-standing interest in the ecology and conservation of forests and grasslands in the eastern United States.
-At the Clifton Institute Bert directs a program of research on grassland restoration, declining native species, and the effects of urbanization and climate change on biodiversity.
+At the Clifton Institute Bert directs a program of ecological research that has the goal of providing actionable recommendations to landowners.
 He is also a passionate land manager and he works with his team to restore native plant and animal communities on the Clifton Institute’s 900-acre property.
-As an environmental educator Bert tries to get people excited about the lesser known and underappreciated species around us.
-He also strives to instill an appreciation of the intrinsic value of plants and for their importance for maintaining animal populations.
 Bert also has a background in research on the effects of the wildlife trade, climate change, and habitat loss on tropical birds.
 After attaining his B.S. in Ecology and Biodiversity at Sewanee: The University of the South, Bert completed a Ph.D. in Ecology and Evolutionary Biology at the University of Adelaide, Australia.
-He then went on to do a postdoctoral fellowship on the effects of the pet trade on Indonesian birds at Princeton University.
-Before joining the staff at Clifton, Bert was the Director of Biodiversity Conservation at Rainforest Trust.
-Bert is a Research Assistant Professor in Residence in the Department of Environmental Science at American University and an Affiliate Professor in the Environmental Science and Policy Department at George Mason University.
+He then went on to do a postdoctoral fellowship at Princeton University.
+Bert is an adjunct professor at American University and George Mason University.
 He also serves as an Academic Editor for PLOS ONE.
 More information about Bert including his publications can be found here.

-Eleanor Harris, Ph.D. – Managing Director
+Eleanor Harris, Ph.D. – Co-Director

 Ever since she was young, Eleanor has loved being outside and learning about animals.
 In high school, she developed a love of mathematics and she attained her B.A. in Mathematics at the University of Chicago.
 Late in college, she rediscovered her interest in animals and went on to complete a Ph.D. in Quantitative and Computational Biology at Princeton University.
 In her research as a mathematical biologist, she is interested in the evolution of animal communication and animal social systems.
 After graduate school, Eleanor held a James S. McDonnell Foundation Postdoctoral Fellowship in the Department of Biology at the University of Maryland.
 Eleanor is currently a Research Assistant Professor in Residence in the Department of Environmental Science at American University and an Affiliate Professor in the Environmental Science and Policy Department at George Mason University.
 As Managing Director at the Clifton Institute, Eleanor oversees all of the organization’s activities, with a focus on education and development.
-Eleanor loves backpacking, reading, and nature journaling.
+Eleanor loves backpacking, cross-country skiing, reading, and nature journaling.
 Eleanor’s publications can be found here.

 Bridget Bradshaw, M.A. – Education Associate